Connecticut Public Television: Shows produced by CPTV

 CPTV was the broadcast and web streaming home of UConn women's basketball from 1994 to 2012.
 The game broadcasts were the highest-rated locally produced programs in the PBS network.

 CPTV is a major producer of children's programming for the PBS network.
 Its best-known offering was Barney & Friends.
 The character was discovered in 1991 when CPTV executive Larry Rifkin bought a Barney and the Backyard Gang home video for his daughter and was mesmerized by it.
-CPTV continued to distribute the show until 2007; it is now distributed by WNET in New York.
-Other children's shows originated and/or distributed by CPTV are Thomas & Friends, Bob The Builder, Make Way for Noddy, Angelina Ballerina, and The Saddle Club as well as the first season of SeeMore's Playhouse (the second season was distributed by Oregon Public Broadcasting).
+CPTV continued to distribute the show until 2007; it is now distributed by WNET in New York City.
+Other children's shows originated and/or distributed by CPTV are Thomas & Friends, Bob the Builder, Make Way for Noddy, Angelina Ballerina, and The Saddle Club as well as the first season of SeeMore's Playhouse (the second season was distributed by Oregon Public Broadcasting).

 From 1993 to 2005, M*A*S*H star Alan Alda hosted the science series Scientific American Frontiers, based on the popular magazine Scientific American.
 That show was also produced by CPTV and aired nationwide.

 Since 2002, CPTV has been working with HIT Entertainment, which has helped distribute some of CPTV's children's programs.
 Beginning in 2008, most of CPTV's children's programming (which since 2002 have been produced with HIT Entertainment) has been presented by WNET.

 Other programs produced by or for CPTV include: